rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 ### Enabling Prettier

-Prettier is **not** enabled by default in a Standalone JavaScript/TypeScript project.
+Prettier is **not** enabled by default in these client projects.
 We can enable it by following the steps below, which extend the existing configuration.

-Please note you may not want to do this: Prettier doesn't work too well with .vue files, and the plugins that attempt to mitigate this have [issues on Windows](https://github.com/meteorlxy/eslint-plugin-prettier-vue/issues/29).
+**Please note you may not want to do this**: Prettier doesn't work too well with .vue files, and the plugins that attempt to mitigate this have [issues on Windows](https://github.com/meteorlxy/eslint-plugin-prettier-vue/issues/29).

 1. Doubleclick .eslintrc.cjs in Solution Explorer to edit it.
 Replace the entire contents of the file with the code below.
 For a Standalone **JavaScript** Vue Project: